isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Xiao Bai Cai.md

 <section>
   <h4>Environmental needs:</h4>
 		<img title="A Community Gardener with the Xiao Bai Cai she grew in pots.
 Photo by Jacqueline Chua" src="/images/Gardeners/Harvesting%20(12).jpg">
-		<p> Xiao Bai CAi does best in <a href="/page-index/horticulture-techniques/gauging-light/">more than 6 or more hours of indirect sunlight, or around 4-5 hours of direct sunlight</a>.
-Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-Keep your plants cool with mulch and plenty of water to encourage growth.</p>
+		<p> Xiao Bai Cai does best in <a href="/page-index/horticulture-techniques/gauging-light/">more than 6 or more hours of indirect sunlight, or around 4-5 hours of direct sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for container gardening.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
+Keep your plants cool with <a href="/page-index/horticulture-techniques/mulching/">mulch</a> and plenty of water to encourage growth.</p>
 	<br>
 </section>

 <section>
   <h4>Sowing seeds:</h4>
+			<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 		<p><a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/propagatingseed/">Sow seeds</a> individually in a seedling tray filled with potting mix or seedling mix.
 Lightly mist the soil until damp, once a day.
 Seeds should sprout within a week.</p>
-		<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 		<p>The seedlings will be vulnerable to high heat and heavy rain and are best kept in a sheltered propagation area or a shaded space with around 4 hours of partial or direct sunlight.</p>
 	<br>
 </section>

 <section>
   <h4>Transplanting:</h4>
-		<p>Seedlings will be ready for transplanting into pots or true ground when they have developed 4 or more leaves, or roughly a week or two after germination.
-Leave 10-20cm between each plant to encourage more growth, better ventilation, and prevent etiolation.</p>
 			<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/lItBHYjyrKg" height="415" width="100%"></iframe><br>
+		<p>Seedlings will be ready for transplanting into pots or <a href="/page-index/horticulture-techniques/true-ground/">true ground</a> when they have developed 4 or more leaves, or roughly a week or two after germination.
+Leave 10-20cm between each plant to encourage more growth, better ventilation, and no etiolation.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-		<p>Xiao Bai Cai is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
-Plants can be fertilised regularly the week after transplanting for a fuller crop.</p>
+		<p>Xiao Bai Cai is a rapid grower and will produce more leaves if fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a>.
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly once every two weeks after transplanting for a fuller crop.</p>
 	<br>
 </section>